Chetan51423/Crav-Cart/Readme.md

 7) we have created new feature called isOnline/isOffline using custom hook
 > create useOnline hook
-> then export deafalt it to make use of its working.
+> then export deafault it to make use of its working.
 ```javascript
 const useOnline = ()=>{
    const[isOnline, setIsOnline]=useState(true);